Pink Velvet Cake

 How to Make This Pink Velvet Layer Cake

 To make sure this cake turns out as amazing as possible, let’s walk through each step together!
-I’ve also included a video tutorial of the process below.
+I’ve also included a video tutorial of the process in the recipe card at the bottom of this post.

 Step 1: Bake the Pink Velvet Cake Layers